dpjanes/node-iotdb/docs/atomic-theory.md

 http://technical.openmobilealliance.org/tech/profiles/IPSO/3311.xml

-Here's the IPSO definition of a "dimmer", also specified as `/3311/*/5851`
+Here&apos;s the IPSO definition of a "dimmer", also specified as `/3311/*/5851`

     <Item ID="5851">
         <Name>Dimmer</Name>